binary-manu/static-cross-openssh/README.md

 ## Prebuilt binaries

-Monthly builds from the latest package versions and toolchain are available via GitHub Actions.
-Click on the status shield at the top of the page to go to the CI system, select the pipeline from the month you want, and grab the binaries from the artifacts pane.
+Weekly builds from the latest package versions and toolchain are available via GitHub Actions.
+Click on the status shield at the top of the page to go to the CI system, select the pipeline from the week you want, and grab the binaries from the artifacts pane.

 Currently, we build for x86-64, ARMv7 and AArch64.
 ARM versions are available in